sharmarkee/shoe-store/README.md

 Background Information:

 An E-Commerce Shoe-Store where users can purchase authentic shoes from thier favorite shoe brands with a click of a button.
+With the way society has moved forward in online shopping, you'll never have to wait long lines, enter raffles, or have the inconvenience of going into a shopping mall to purchase Shoes.

 -------------------------------------------------